erikabarcott/kubernetes-demo-justins-cats/README.md

-# KITTIES
+# Justin's Cats

-KITTIES is a basic demo you can use for various things.
-It has a PHP front end which pulls image URLs out of a PostgreSQL database.
+This is a basic demo you can use for working with persistent data in Kubernetes deployments, as well as a lot of other things.
+This demo has a PHP front end which pulls image URLs out of a PostgreSQL database.
+Okay I admit it, it's all cat pictures.

 ## Requirements